Fred Hoyle: Career

+Although the occupant of two distinguished offices, by 1972 Hoyle had become unhappy with his life in Cambridge.
+A dispute over election to a professorial chair led to Hoyle resigning as Plumian professor in 1972.
+The following year he also resigned the directorship of the institute.
+Explaining his actions, he later wrote: "I do not see any sense in continuing to skirmish on a battlefield where I can never hope to win.
+The Cambridge system is effectively designed to prevent one ever establishing a directed policy - key decisions can be upset by ill-informed and politically motivated committees.
+To be effective in this system one must for ever be watching one's colleagues, almost like a Robespierre spy system.
+If one does so, then of course little time is left for any real science."

-After leaving Cambridge, Hoyle wrote many popular science and science fiction books, as well as presenting lectures around the world.
-Part of the motivation for this was simply to provide a means of support.
+After leaving Cambridge, Hoyle wrote several popular science and science fiction books, as well as presenting lectures around the world, partly to provide a means of support.
 Hoyle was still a member of the joint policy committee (since 1967), during the planning stage for the 150-inch Anglo-Australian Telescope at Siding Spring Observatory in New South Wales.
 He became chairman of the Anglo-Australian Telescope board in 1973, and presided at its inauguration in 1974 by Charles, Prince of Wales.

 Decline and death

-After his resignation from Cambridge, Hoyle moved to the Lake District and occupied his time with a mix of treks across the moors, writing books, visiting research centres around the world, and working on science ideas that have been nearly universally rejected.
+After his resignation from Cambridge in 1972, Hoyle moved to the Lake District and occupied his time with treks across the moors, writing books, visiting research centres around the world, and working on science ideas (that have been largely rejected); the topics he wrote about include "Stonehenge, panspermia, Darwinism, paleontology, and viruses from space".
 On 24 November 1997, while hiking across moorlands in west Yorkshire, near his childhood home in Gilstead, Hoyle fell into a steep ravine called Shipley Glen.
-Roughly twelve hours later, Hoyle was found by a search dog.
-He was hospitalised for two months with pneumonia and kidney problems (both resulting from hypothermia), as well as a broken shoulder from the fall.
-Thereafter he entered a marked decline, suffering from memory and mental agility problems.
+He was located about 12 hours later by a party using search dogs.
+He was hospitalised for two months with a broken shoulder bone.
 In 2001, he suffered a series of strokes and died in Bournemouth on 20 August of that year.